Friday, October 7, 2016

 David Canton of Harrison Pensa is a lawyer specializing in electronic law.
 He recently wrote an article for the London Free Press (and also found on his blog) where he brings our attention to some potential problems that businesses large and small will face under the new laws aimed at reducing spam:

 The anti-spam bill was recently passed [David Sanders: Bill C-28 is here in Bill form, and the final version is here on the federal e-law site), and here is a one-page HTML version on Canlii], and will be in force this year.
-It gives new tools to fight spam, but unfortunately defines spam so broadly that it will affect how most organizations conduct business.
+It gives new tools to fight spam, but unfortunately defines spam so broadly that it will affect how most organizations conduct business.and what constitutes "consent" is a complicated thing.
+David Canton strongly recommends that all businesses and charities review the consent provisions to determine if their electronic communication policies need to change.

 Businesses can’t just ignore the legislation.
 Remedies include fines of up to $1 million for individuals, $10 million for others […]